Breast cysts

 Preparing for an appointment

-You'll likely see your primary care provider to evaluate new breast lumps or changes in your breasts.
-You may be referred to a breast-health specialist based on a clinical breast exam or findings on an imaging test.
+You'll likely see your primary healthcare professional to check a new breast lump or other change in your breasts.
+Based on a clinical breast exam or findings on an imaging test, you may be referred to a breast health specialist.

 What you can do

 The first evaluation focuses on your medical history.
-You'll discuss your symptoms, their relation to your menstrual cycle and any other relevant information.
-To prepare for this discussion, make lists that include:
+You'll talk about your symptoms, how they relate to your periods and any other relevant information.
+To get ready for this discussion, take note of:

-- All of your symptoms, even if they seem unrelated to the reason you scheduled the appointment
+- All your symptoms, even if they seem unrelated to the reason you scheduled the appointment.

-- All medications, vitamins, herbal remedies and supplements that you regularly take
+- All medicines, vitamins, herbs and supplements you regularly take and doses.

 - What might be causing my symptoms?